Marian Anderson: Later life

 Although Anderson retired from singing in 1965, she continued to appear publicly.
 She often narrated Aaron Copland's Lincoln Portrait, with her nephew James DePriest conducting.
 In 1976, Copland conducted a performance with the Philadelphia Orchestra at Saratoga.
 Her achievements were recognized with many honors, including the University of Pennsylvania Glee Club Award of Merit in 1973; the United Nations Peace Prize, New York City's Handel Medallion, and the Congressional Gold Medal, all in 1977; Kennedy Center Honors in 1978; the George Peabody Medal in 1981; the National Medal of Arts in 1986; and a Grammy Award for Lifetime Achievement in 1991.
 A half-ounce gold commemorative medal was embossed with her portrait by the United States Treasury Department in 1980.
 Four years later, she was the first person to be honored with the Eleanor Roosevelt Human Rights Award of the City of New York.
-She was awarded 24 honorary doctoral degrees, by Howard University, Temple University, Smith College and many other colleges and universities.
+She was awarded 24 honorary doctoral degrees, by Howard University, Temple University, Smith College, Saint Mary's College and many other colleges and universities.

 Personal life

-On July 17, 1943, Anderson became the second wife of architect Orpheus H. "King" Fisher (1900–1986) in Bethel, Connecticut.
+On July 17, 1943, Anderson became the second wife of architect Orpheus H. "King" Fisher in Bethel, Connecticut.
 Fisher had asked her to marry him when they were teenagers, but she declined at that time because she feared it would have forestalled her music career.
-The wedding was a private ceremony performed by United Methodist pastor Rev. Jack Grenfell and was the subject of a short story titled "The 'Inside' Story," written by Rev. Grenfell's wife, Dr. Clarine Coffin Grenfell, in her book Women My Husband Married, including Marian Anderson.
+The wedding was a private ceremony performed by United Methodist pastor Rev. Jack Grenfell and was the subject of a short story titled "The 'Inside' Story", written by Rev. Grenfell's wife, Dr. Clarine Coffin Grenfell, in her book Women My Husband Married, including Marian Anderson.
 According to Dr. Grenfell, the wedding was originally supposed to take place in the parsonage, but because of a bake sale on the lawn of the Bethel United Methodist Church, the ceremony was moved at the last minute to the Elmwood Chapel, on the site of the Elmwood Cemetery in Bethel, in order to keep the event private.

 By this marriage she gained a stepson, James Fisher, from her husband's previous marriage to Ida Gould, a white woman.

 In 1940, seeking a retreat away from the public eye, Anderson and Fisher purchased a three-story Victorian farmhouse on a 100 acre farm in Danbury, Connecticut, after an exhaustive search throughout New York, New Jersey, and Connecticut.
 Through the years, he built many structures on the property, including an acoustic rehearsal studio he designed for his wife.
 The property remained Anderson's home for almost 50 years.

 From 1943, she resided at the farm that Orpheus had named Marianna Farm.
 The farm was on Joe's Hill Road, in the Mill Plain section of western Danbury.
 She constructed a three-bedroom ranch house as a residence, and she used a separate one-room structure as her studio.
 In 1996, the farm was named one of 60 sites on the Connecticut Freedom Trail.
 The studio was moved to downtown Danbury as the Marian Anderson studio.